alecdotninja/no-titlebar-when-maximized/README.md

 For information on [creating](https://gjs.guide/extensions/development/creating.html) and [debugging](https://gjs.guide/extensions/development/debugging.html) a GNOME extension, see [the official documentation](https://gjs.guide/extensions).

+`script/build.sh` can be used to create a zip file suitable for [submission to GNOME](https://extensions.gnome.org/upload/). `script/install.sh` can be used to install the extention locally for testing.

 ## Contributing

 Bug reports and pull requests are welcome on [GitHub](https://github.com/alecdotninja/no-titlebar-when-maximized).